gBonvenuto/Marte/README.md

 - [ ] `continue` keyword, so we can reduce the use of labels
 - [ ] The ability to execute shell programs
+- [ ] Variables are always local unless declared as global

 I **do not** plan to change the starting index from 1 to 0.
 This is a core feature of Lua and encourages the programmer to use iterators instead of indexes.